prometheus-community/postgres_exporter/README.md

 The -extend.query-path command-line argument specifies a YAML file containing additional queries to run.
 Some examples are provided in [queries.yaml](queries.yaml).

-### Working with non-officially-supported postgres versions

-If you want to use this exporter to monitor a postgres installation that is not officially supported (e.g. 8.2.15) or a variant of postgres (e.g. Greenplum).
-You may try to disable all internal metrics using the  -disable-default-metrics command-line argument, then supply your own set of metrics definitions in an external config file.
+### Disabling default metrics
+To work with non-officially-supported postgres versions you can try disabling (e.g. 8.2.15) or a variant of postgres (e.g. Greenplum) you can disable the default metrics with the `--disable-default-metrics` flag.
+This removes all built-in metrics, and uses only metrics defined by queries in the `queries.yaml` file you supply (so you must supply one, otherwise the exporter will return nothing but internal statuses and not your database).

 ### Running as non-superuser